TheCodeCompany/wp-chargify/plugins/wp-chargify/readme.txt

 `Options\get_api_key` - This will return the appropriate API key based on your settings.
 `Options\get_subdomain` - This will return the appropriate Chargify subdomain based on your settings.

+= What WP-CLI commands are there? =

+We provide a number of WP-CLI commands that developers can use:

+`wp chargify product-families list` - List out the Product Families stored in Chargify.
+`wp chargify product list` - List out the all the products in all the different Product Families.
+`wp chargify product get <id>` - Get the details of an individual product.

 == Screenshots ==

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Note that the screenshot is taken from